zimolzak/psci-resource-proposal/README.md

 4. We will conduct a pilot test to evaluate potential end users' experiences of using the resource, barriers and facilitators to taking acting on recommendations, and additional considerations for dissemination and implementation of the resource.
-We will select approximately 3 sites for pilot testing.